Central Hawkes Bay College Central Hawkes Bay College

 L1 Geography, L1 History, L1 Science

-Geography is the study of the environment as the home of people.
+At level 2 geography is developed to include is the study of the environment as the home of people.
 It seeks to interpret the world and how it changes over time - past, present and future.
+It explores the relationships and connections between people and both natural and cultural environments.
+Geography investigates the ways in which features are arranged on the earths surface.
+It describes and explains the patterns ad processes that create them.

 This course aims to further develop an understanding of relationships between people and their environment, through the study of a variety of topics including: